wbamberg/idl-reference/docs/nsIEditor.md

  Returns the inline spell checker associated with this object.
 The spell
 checker is lazily created, so this function may create the object for
 you during this call.
-@param  autoCreate  If true, this will create a spell checker object
-                    if one does not exist yet for this editor.
-If false
-                    and the object has not been created, this function
-                    WILL RETURN NULL.

 #### Parameters ####